Zunawe/identicons/README.md

 The minified versions already include the contents of md5.min.js, and may be safely used as a single inclusion.

-The functions drawCircularIdenticon() and drawSquareIdenticon take an input to be hashed and draw the identicon into canvas elements named `circularIdenticonCanvas` and `squareIdenticonCanvas` respectively.
+The functions circularIdenticonSVG() and squareIdenticonSVG() return a string containing an SVG element.
+This element may be placed into the innerHTML object of an element in the document.

 The included file index.html gives a small example implementation in HTML.

-(The eventual goal is to be able to draw to an arbitrary canvas or to return an SVG of the identicon.)

 ## Algorithms
 Here is a description of the algorithms used to generate each type of identicon.
 The particular hash function used in this project is MD5 (for its speed broad usability), but the principles can be applied to any reasonable hashing function for strings.
 The hashed data will be referred to as `hash`, and will be considered an array of bytes where `hash[0]` is the least significant byte and `hash[15]` is the most significant byte.